-District Bonds (Capital Projects Fund) - The fund balance of the Major District Bonds (Capital Projects) Fund decreased by \$135.3 million.
-The General Obligation Bond Series 2019 were issued on February 13, 2019 in the amount of \$174.7 million as part of the District's \$800 million bond referendum for the SMART Program.
+District Bonds (Capital Projects Fund).
+The fund balance of the Major District Bonds (Capital Projects) Fund increased by \$145.9 million.
+The General Obligation Bond Series 2021 were issued on February 2, 2021 in the amount of \$207.5 million as part of the for the SMART Program.
 The District continues to complete approved projects funded by the accumulated capital reserves of the General Obligation Bond.

-COP Series Debt Service Funds - The fund balance of the Major COP Series Debt Service Fund increased by \$21.3 thousand.
+COP Series Debt Service Fund.
+The fund balance of the Major COP Series Debt Service Fund decreased by \$16 thousand (refer to Note 9 of the Notes to the Basic Financial Statements for more information).

-Local Millage Capital Improvement Fund - The fund balance of the Major Local Millage Capital Improvement Fund increased by \$34.2 million compared to the prior year mainly due to an increase int eh revenues received from local sources, including ad valorem taxes.
+Local Millage Capital Improvement Fund.
+The fund balance of the Major Local Millage Capital Improvement Fund decreased by \$4.9 million compared to the prior year mainly due to an increase in expenditures for facilities acquisition and construction.